marketingyoutube geo targeting musicians touryoutube ads local music fansgeo targeted youtube ads musiciansbuild local fanbase

 The smarter approach: make the city know your name before you arrive.

-This is the core strategy we're going to break down — not the theory, but the actual execution: what to run, how much to spend, how to measure it, and how to sequence campaigns across a full tour routing.
+This is the core strategy we are going to walk through -- not the theory, but the actual execution: what to run, how much to spend, how to measure it, and how to sequence campaigns across a full tour routing.

-If you haven't mapped out your routing yet, start with the tour routing strategy guide for beginners before coming back here.
-The geo-seeding strategy only works when you know which cities you're actually hitting and in what order.
+If you have not mapped out your routing yet, start with the tour routing strategy guide for beginners before coming back here.
+The geo-seeding strategy only works when you know which cities you are actually hitting and in what order.

 How YouTube Geo-Targeting Actually Works